activisthandbook/rebeltools-guides/docs/dev/contribute/roadmap.md

 On this page, we explain what we are currently working on and what our future plans are.

-:::info
+:::info Previous releases
-To see what we have been working on in the past, see our **[previous releases](https://github.com/activisthandbook/rebeltools-guides/releases)**.
+To see what we have been working on in the past, see our **[previous releases](https://github.com/activisthandbook/rebeltools-guides/releases)** on GitHub.
 :::

 ## Alpha version (in progress)